cmausley/Markdown_Exercise/DisablingIsInteg.md

 IsInteg is an automatic repair code which fixes corruptions in large mailboxes, occasionally taking a long time to complete.

-Customer migrations were stuck as IsInteg failed to complete and timed out after four hours.
+Customer migrations may become stuck as IsInteg fails to complete, timing out after four hours.

 The following was added for MidSet Corruptions so items are not lost when migrations run.

-Without the following procedure, migration fails as items are lost during finalization.
+Without the following procedure, migration fails as items are lost during finalization of IsInteg.

-*Note: It is possible there is no midset corruptions at all.
-Skipping these steps at times may help the user.*
+*Note: It is possible the user may have no midset corruptions.
+If this is the case, you may skip the following steps.*

 ## Solution: